JGN1/ewd-api-labs-2023/README.md

 ---------------------------------------------------------------------
 ## Security and Authentication
 ---------------------------------------------------------------------
-[Give details of authentication/ security implemented on the API(e.g. passport/sessions).
-Indicate which routes are protected. **REMEMBER: DON'T PUT YOUR OWN USERNAMES/PASSWORDS/AUTH KEYS IN THE README OR ON GITHUB]**

-[Give details of the routes that have authentication. ]

 For security and authentication there are two elements that need to be examined:
 + Security and authentication for react Movie App